-Here are some key differences between EOAD and typical, late-onset AD.
+However, there are some key differences between EOAD and typical, late-onset AD:

 - The majority of EOAD does not run in families.
 However, some cases of EOAD have a stronger pattern of genetic inheritance than late-onset AD.
 There is likely to be a parent who developed AD at an age less than 65 in as many as 13 percent of EOAD cases.
 In these families, there may be a gene mutation that is passed along as an autosomal dominant trait, which means that it affects half of the offspring of the person with this form of AD.

 - Memory loss may develop later in the course of the disease and be less prominent in people with EOAD than in those with typical later-onset AD.

 Dr. Mario F. Mendez (see Further Reading below) describes how EOAD can present atypically, and he groups these together as “Type 2 AD”:

 - Some people with EOAD show difficulty finding words, which could look like a condition called aphasia (the loss of ability to understand or express speech) or variant of frontotemporal dementia;

 - Posterior cortical atrophy, which is sometimes another variant of EOAD, is recognized by the occurrence of difficulty reading (alexia) and other visual complaints despite apparently normal functioning of the eyes.
 The problem is in the brain, specifically in the areas that process and make sense of the sensory information that the eyes deliver to the brain;

 - Another EOAD syndrome, called progressive ideomotor apraxia, can cause a person to have trouble demonstrating learned movements of the limbs, both when asked to do so and when asked to imitate the physician's limb movements;